rhyslwells/Data-Archive/content/standardised/What is a Digital twin.md

 >[!Summary]
 > A **digital twin** is a virtual representation of a physical object, system, or process that mirrors its real-world counterpart in real-time.
 This digital model is used to simulate, monitor, analyze, and optimize the physical entity by continuously updating based on data collected from sensors, devices, or other inputs.
-The concept is widely applied in industries such as manufacturing, healthcare, energy, smart cities, and more to improve decision-making, predictive maintenance, and efficiency.
+The concept is widely applied in industries such as manufacturing, healthcare, [[Energy]], smart cities, and more to improve decision-making, predictive maintenance, and efficiency.
 A digital twin is a powerful tool for enhancing real-time decision-making, optimizing processes, and predicting future performance by bridging the physical and digital worlds.
 Its applications continue to expand across various industries, helping organizations to reduce costs, improve efficiency, and innovate faster.

 >[!Example]
 >Consider a **digital twin of a wind turbine**.
 Sensors installed on the turbine gather data on operational conditions such as wind speed, blade position, temperature, and vibration.
 This data is continuously transmitted to the digital twin, which mirrors the turbine’s state in real-time.
 The digital twin runs simulations to predict when parts of the turbine might fail due to wear and tear.
 Maintenance teams can use this information to schedule repairs before a breakdown occurs, minimizing downtime and improving the turbine's efficiency.